y = 2x + 6.

 First, to find a few solutions, complete this table.
 That is, calculate the value of y that corresponds to each value of x:

 We see that all those solutions lie on a straight line.
 In fact, every pair (x, y) that solves that equation will be the coördinates of a point on that line.
-And conversely, if (x, y) are coördinates of a point on that line, then they will solve the equation
+On that line, every coördinate pair is

 (x, 2x + 1).